circonus/irondb-docs/graphite-ingestion.md

 For more info on the graphite tag format see: [Graphite Tag Support](http://graphite.readthedocs.io/en/latest/tags.html).
 For info on querying the tagged graphite data see [Graphite Tag Queries](/graphite-rendering.md#searching-for-tags)

-For data safety reasons, we recommend that you use the RESTful POST interface to ingest graphite data.
+For data safety reasons, we recommend that you use the RESTful POST interface to send graphite data.
 The network socket listener provides no feedback to the sender about whether or not data was actually ingested (or indeed even made it off the sender machine and was not stuck in an outbound socket buffer) because there is no acknowlegement mechanism on a raw socket.